00General00/CMPG323-Overview---32375697-/README.md

 ## Branching Strategy
-Branching allows for more development features and develop independently (github docs).
+Branching allows for more development features and develop independently (github docs [^1]).
 Whenever a software development team wants to write, merge and/or place code (deploy) using version control systems, this strategy is called Branching (Hadda, R. 2022). within in each of my project, there will be a main stratedy.
 I will mainly be using the main branch and the Development branch.
 There will also be a hotfix branch here and there, if necessary.